 The original NieR had fewer game mechanics, but did more with the latter aspect where the camera angle changed the mood and play.
 It utilized a profile Metroidvania style, and sometimes a top-down perspective that emulated Diablo.
 These methods were effective in changing the mood and aura of a scene, similar to an Automata shift between dramatic mech battles and minimalistic, lonely hacking.
 It’s a fascinating trick to save money in development while also broadening what your game has to offer, and ways that the story can be delivered.

 People love or hate the sections of NieR that are told in visual novel format.
 The original game had a lot more, but there are more VN influences in NieR than that.
 The unique way that the endings are constructed in NieR and Drakengard games is more akin to the way that Visual Novels operate.
 This is not to say that other non-VN games don’t have replay value, or that playing to the end a second time gets you new content — games have been doing that for a long time.
 Rather, the way that NieR is constructed so that getting to the credits the first time barely tells you anything about the story reminds me more of how Visual Novels function than typical games.

-After reading about Yoko Taro over the past few months, I almost believe that he did this to cull the weak, and make sure that everyone who played his games were fully committed.
-As a result it adds legitimacy from the triple-A market to dating sims and visual novels by adopting the way things are done.
+After reading about Yoko Taro over the past few months, I believe that he did this to make sure that everyone who played his games were fully committed.
+In reverse, it adds legitimacy from the triple-A market to dating sims and visual novels by adopting the way things are done.

 (If you want to disagree and tell me why x y z game did it first I can fight you about it.)